Karakorum: William of Rubruck's account

-Later times
+Later history

-When Kublai Khan claimed the throne of the Mongol Empire in 1260—as did his younger brother, Ariq Böke—he relocated his capital to Shangdu, and later to Khanbaliq (Dadu, today's Beijing).
+After the dissolution, in 1260, of the empire (Yeke Mongol Ulus) into the separate entities of the Yuan Empire, Ilkhanate, Chaghatayid Khanate and Golden Horde, Khubilai Khan (r.
+1260–1294) developed Dadu—present-day Beijing—as the capital of the Yuan Empire.

 Karakorum was thence reduced to a mere administrative center of a provincial backwater of the Yuan dynasty of China in 1271.
 Furthermore, the ensuing Toluid Civil War with Ariq Böke and a later war with Kaidu deeply affected the town.
 In 1260, Kublai disrupted the town's grain supply, while in 1277 Kaidu took Karakorum, only to be ousted by Yuan troops and Bayan of the Baarin in the following year.
 In 1298–99 prince Ulus Buqa looted its markets and the grain storehouses.

-However, the first half of the 14th century proved to be a second era of prosperity: in 1299, the town had been expanded eastwards, then in 1311, and again from 1342 to 1346, the stupa temples were renewed.
+As one of the camps of the Chinggisids, Karakorum retained a high ideological status and, after the foundation of Lingbei Province in 1307, which roughly encompassed the territory of present-day Mongolia, the city remained the administrative centre of the region north of the Gobi Desert.
+In the first half of the fourteenth century, a series of public buildings were erected in the city, to which inscription stones bear witness.
+As the result the first half of the 14th century became a new era of prosperity for the city: in 1299, the town had been expanded eastwards, then in 1311, and again from 1342 to 1346, the stupa temples were renewed.

 Decline

 After the collapse of the Yuan dynasty in 1368, Karakorum became the residence of Biligtü Khan in 1370.
-In 1388, Ming troops occupied and later razed Karakorum.
-According to Saghang Sechen's Erdeni-yin Tobči, in 1415 a khuriltai decided to rebuild it, but no archaeological evidence for such a venture has been found yet.
+In 1372, the Ming army under General Li Wenzhong occupied Karakorum, causing severe damage to the city.
+In 1380, Ming troops occupied and later razed Karakorum again.
+According to Saghang Sechen's Erdeni-yin Tobči, in 1415 a kurultai decided to rebuild it, but no archaeological evidence for such a venture has been found yet.
 However, Karakorum was inhabited at the beginning of the 16th century, when Batu-Möngke Dayan Khan made it a capital once again.
 In the following years, the town changed hands between Oirads and Chinggisids several times, and was consequently given up permanently.